Process is open

 8. Emphasize prevention.

-• Requests may be for capital, programming or operating.
-For Design and Access, this also may include planning.
+• Requests may be for capital, programming, or For Design and Access, this also may include planning requests.

-• For Caregivers, Design and Access,and Youth Sports, government agencies also may apply.
-The intent is not to replace public funding but to augment and leverage it.
+• For Caregivers, Design and Access, and Youth Sports, government agencies also may The intent is not to replace public funding but to augment and leverage it.

 • For Community Assets, only 501(c)(3) nonprofit organizations that reside in Erie County may apply.